openfaas/faas-cli/CONTRIBUTING.md

 ### Sign your work

+> Note: all of the commits in your PR/Patch must be signed-off.

 The sign-off is a simple line at the end of the explanation for a patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify